What Types of Electricity Plans Are Available in Ireland?

 Pay As You Go (Prepay)

-Pay as you go electricity plans provides the maximum level of cost control by removing the possibility of accumulating a large, unexpected bill:
+Pay as you go electricity plans provide the maximum level of cost control by removing the possibility of accumulating a large, unexpected bill:

 EV Electricity Plans